mfreer/eufar-egads/egads/doc/source/tutorial.rst

    >>> f.write(titles)

 where the ``data`` parameter is a list of values.
-This list will be output to the CSV, with each value separated by the delimiter specifed when the file was opened (default is ',').
+This list will be output to the CSV, with each value separated by the delimiter specified when the file was opened (default is ',').

 To write multiple lines out to a file, ``writerows(data)`` is used: